o1-labs/proof-systems/book/src/pickles/accumulation.md

     Note right of Verifier: Obtains acc*.x
 ```

-As a design goal we want this "interactive reduction" (called the "accumulation verifier") to be highly efficient, in terms of:
+As a design goal we want this "interactive reduction" (the "accumulation verifier") to be highly efficient, in terms of:

 1. Rounds (corresponding to random oracle invocations in the compiled protocol
 2. Communication.